 The dates for the workshop 10th – 13th February.
 Just under a month away so I am preparing in spite of the possibility that it will not run.

 I have perfected the recipe for jelly plates so a couple of people can work on those at any time.
-The premis of the workshop being ‘press free’, though of course there will be presses available.
+The premis for the workshop being ‘press free’, though of course there will be presses available.
 I learnt my mono print techniques before I owned a press and want to show how much can be achieved without using a print workshop or purchasing expensive equipment.

 Any means of transferring marks from one surface to another is monoprint – the different surfaces dictate the paints or inks that can be used and the quality of the detail that can be achieved.
 Printing using hand pressure or wooden spoon.
 A car or a load of people.
 The boundaries are only imposed by our imagination and our own ambition.